anpham6/squared-functions/README.md

 <link id="sass-example" rel="alternate" type="text/plain" href="css/dev.sass" />
 ```

-Using element "id" is recommended when there are multiple elements with identical structure and content.
 Similar to JSON use only double quotes (or &amp;quot;) and do not use unnecessary extra spaces.
 Tags that are not well-formed may fail to be replaced.

+NOTE: Using element "id" can sometimes fix replacement errors when there are multiple elements with identical structure and content.

 ```javascript
 {